rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 A third-party tool for collecting and analysing analytics data from across a fleet of deployed servers.
 Their website is [posthog.com](posthog.com).

+### Predicate

+A function that returns a boolean value.